-Note - The above charts do not include the alternate director.
+Note: The above charts do not include the Alternate Director.

 Non-Executive Directors review quarterly reports on the Group's performance prepared by Management.
 Non-Executive Directors are well-supported by Management with accurate, complete and timely information to enable them to make informed decisions.
 With their expertise and competency in their respective fields, Non-Executive Directors have, collectively, provided constructive advice and good governance guidance for the Board to discharge its principal functions effectively.
+Other than informal meetings amongst Independent Directors, the Company is not aware of any Non-Executive Directors meeting without the presence of Management.